barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 * The `timezone` of the portfolio.
 * The `defaults` applied to new positions.

-This operation does _not_ affect existing positions contained within the portfolio.
-The portfolio's positions can be modified by [executing transactions](/content/concepts/working_with_transactions?id=executing-a-transaction).
+> This operation does _not_ affect existing positions contained within the portfolio.
+Positions can be modified by [executing transactions](/content/concepts/working_with_transactions?id=executing-a-transaction).

 #### Using the SDK